Community Care Licensing Division (CCLD)

 What to do

 Persons exhibiting symptoms should receive appropriate care right away, which may include moving them to a cooler area, applying cool, damp cloths to their skin, and offering fluids if they are able to drink.
-It’s important to recognize that the effects of heat-related illness can persist for up to seven days, potentially affecting an individual’s health and recovery.
+It is important to recognize that the effects of heat-related illness can persist for up to seven days, potentially affecting an individual’s health and recovery.

 Source: NWS Heat Risk